Vinny Paz

 Vinny Paz (born Vincenzo Edward Pazienza, December 16, 1962), formerly Vinny Pazienza, is an American former professional boxer who held world titles at lightweight and light middleweight.
 The 2016 film Bleed for This is based on his comeback from a spinal injury.
+In 2022, he was inducted into the International Sports Hall of Fame.
+Paz was also inducted into the International Boxing Hall of Fame as part of the class of 2025.

 Professional career

-In the 1980s, Pazienza built a reputation along the East Coast, defeating such opponents as Melvin Paul (KO 2), Joe Frazier Jr. (TKO 7), Harry Arroyo (UD 10), Nelson Bolanos (TKO 6), and Roberto Elizondo (KO in 10).
+In the 1980s, Pazienza built a reputation along the U.S. East Coast, defeating such opponents as Melvin Paul (KO 2), Joe Frazier Jr. (TKO 7), Harry Arroyo (UD 10), Nelson Bolanos (TKO 6), and Roberto Elizondo (KO in 10).
 His first world title fight came on June 7, 1987, in Providence, Rhode Island, where he outpointed Greg Haugen over 15 rounds to become the IBF world lightweight champion.
 The pair would meet two more times: Haugen recovering the title in an immediate rematch, and Pazienza prevailing in a 10-round decision in their rubber match in 1990.

 Pazienza failed in title tries in the junior welterweight division: in 1988, against WBC World Champion Roger Mayweather and in 1990, against both WBO Champion Hector "Macho" Camacho and WBA World Champion Loreto Garza.

 In 1991, Pazienza moved into the junior middleweight division.
 This movement was at the advice of his new trainer Kevin Rooney.
 In his first fight at junior middleweight, he won the USBA championship against Ron Amundsen in a 12-round decision.
 He defeated the WBA world jr. middleweight champion Gilbert Delé with a 12th-round TKO in Providence, becoming the second fighter in boxing history to win both the lightweight and junior middleweight world championships.

 Pazienza was forced to relinquish the title due to a serious car accident in which his neck was broken.
 He was scheduled for a Jan.10 title defense against Pat Lawlor in Atlantic City but it was called off.
 Doctors informed him he might never walk again and would certainly never fight again.
 Pazienza had to wear a medical device called a Halo, a circular metal brace screwed into the skull in four spots and propped up with four metal rods.
 He had the Halo screwed to his skull for three months, during which time he maintained a workout regimen against doctors orders.
 He returned to the ring thirteen months after the accident and defeated future WBC world jr. middleweight champion Luis Santana by a 10-round decision.